QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 sets aren't complete.
 For instance, Quilt Mappings (QM for short) has reached 99% completion at most.
 In a development environment, unmapped things will use their intermediary name instead of the obfuscated one, so if you have ever browsed Minecraft's code with QM or Fabric's Yarn applied, it's very likely you have seen quite a few intermediary names.
-It gets when it comes to method parameters: since they are really prone to incompatible changes between versions, they (usually) don't have intermediate names, thus the names you see in the code depend on the tooling that you used to decompile the game.
+It gets worse when it comes to method parameters: since they are really prone to incompatible changes between versions, they (usually) don't have intermediate names, thus the names you see in the code depend on the tooling that you used to decompile the game.

 If you want to add a name or change a wrong or bad one, or add documentation to the code, you can start by picking which